IamAlgorish/IamAlgorish/README.md

 ### About

-CS student focused on strengthening problem-solving fundamentals in C++.
+focused on strengthening problem-solving fundamentals in C++.

 Currently practicing data structures and algorithms with emphasis on clarity, correctness, and consistency.